PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 Check the reported freeMemory before and after to make sure the change has been successful.
 (You should find that you've lost twice as much memory as expected!)

 The code uses: the Adafruit GPS Library; Bill Greiman's SdFat; and Michael P. Flaga's MemoryFree.
+For RAWX_Logger_2 and RAWX_Logger_3, you will also need the Arduino Real Time Clock library for the M0 (Arduino Zero).
 See below for the download links.

 ## PC Logging